HeroicKatora/git-hackme/Readme.md

 - [ ] Does not support the Windows target, even for contributors.
 I have no clue how to programmatically write a key with proper permissions and configure its use.
 Maybe just WSL the problem away.
+- [ ] The `unshare` command is not yet implement, delete the mnemonic directory in the runtime directory as a workaround.
+(Slightly problematic, does not validate against reuse of that mnemonic).

 ## Quick start for sharing